RenatoHS/guide_survie_osstidburn/_book/09-ce_que_tu_dois_apporter.md

 * Gifts to give to new friends
 * Makeup
 * Juggling accessories
-* Your openness, your generosity, your sense of humour, and your smile
+* Your openness, your generosity, your sense of humor, and your smile

 <h2><span> WHAT YOU SHOULD NOT BRING </span></h2>